mxxo/kalman-planes/README.md

 Requirements:
 - Data structure for planes
 - Convert from global coordinates to 2D planar coordinates
-- Data structurse for 2D, 3D vectors
+- Data structures for 2D, 3D vectors
 - Transformation matrices for these vectors handling translation and rotation.
   -> Note that a general transform matrix for a 3D vector is a 4x4 w/
      homogenous coordinates.